ebuchman/blog/content/posts/orange-is-the-new-green.md

 How can we create something new, a protest that cannot be shut down, an institution that enables coordination at global scale for a better political-economy?
 This is where new forms of money might have a real role to play.
-Monetary institutions are a gateway, a point of leverage, into the larger poltical-economic problems we face.
+Monetary institutions are a gateway, a point of leverage, into the larger political-economic problems we face.

 Bitcoin is the first, and so far most credible, attempt to challenge the current